Metehan120/rsmalloc/benchmarks/real_workloads.md

 - BIOS: 2.M0 (Reported by dmidecode)
 - GPU: ASUS ROG Strix OC RX 6600 XT

-## Methodology
+## What was done

 1. Krita: created a 16384×16384 3-layer canvas and painted each layer black using "Flood Fill".
 (Both runs had different exit times; rsmalloc 18.1s for exit, mimalloc 16.5s for exit.
-Repeated 5 times.)
+Repeated 5 times by hand, not scripted.)
 2. Blender: started Blender, removed the cube, added a UV Sphere, and made it 256×256.
 (Both runs had the same exit time.
 No camera movement.
-Repeated 15 times.)
+Repeated 15 times by hand, not scripted.)

 Raw AMD Zen PMC dispatch-stall counters, event `0xAF` (dispatch resource stalls) and event `0xAE` (integer scheduler / retire token stalls), broken